This article was updated for accuracy and relevance on December 24th, 2021.

-But what you gain in flexibility from remote work you may eventually lose in peace of mind.
+But what you gain in flexibility from remote work you may eventually lose in peace of mind and good lighting.

 At work, you’d never use the dining table as your desk or leave your breakfast dishes on your desk all day, much less your coffee-stained sticky notes, your hair towel, and the dregs of yesterday’s green juice.
 When your coworkers aren’t looking, it’s amazing how easy it is to let your deskspace go.

 We’ve all been there—searching under every stray dish and piece of paper for our cell phones, not to mention the meeting notes we absolutely need.

 But there’s a better way when it comes to working remotely and giving your work environment the upgrade it needs with a dedicated space.

 Are you ready to get organized—and stay organized—so that your home office setup is actually conducive to working from home?
 Below are the 11 work from home essentials that will help you work from home without the clutter.

 #1 Laptop Sleeve